Breaking Stalin's Nose: Plot

 A senior lieutenant meets Sasha in the basement and offers him the chance to join the Young Pioneers and regain good standing.
-Though he refuses to denounce his father, the senior lieutenant is more interested in getting him to spy on his classmates, better known as, a snitch.
+Though he refuses to denounce his father, the senior lieutenant is more interested in getting him to spy on his classmates, better known as snitching.
 He agrees, but at the last moment, as he stands with the banner waiting to march into the ceremony, he decides he does not want to be a Pioneer after all and flees the school.

 Alone and homeless, Sasha heads to the Kremlin where the Lubyanka prison is located, hoping to see his father.
 After encountering a huge queue of others also waiting he goes to the end, which is at least three days from the entrance, and encounters a curious kind woman.
 She asks where his winter gear is and learning he has none gives him a scarf saying she knitted it for her son who she is waiting to see and also gives Sasha a baked potato.
 When she learns Sasha has no parents or other relatives, she offers him her son's vacant cot in her room and he accepts, knowing he has nowhere else to go.

 The book ends with Sasha and the woman standing in line waiting together.